jakob-forstmann/sentiment-analysis-of-youtube-comments/README.md

 - experiments has its own [README](/experiments/Training.md) where you can find more information.

 ## How to setup the webinterface
+1) start the backend, please follow the steps in this [README](/web_application/backend/README.md) for more information

+2) start the frontend,please follow the steps in this [README](/web_application/frontend/README.md) for more information

 ## train our model using the already created youtube comments dataset:
 Since the dataset is stored in elasticsearch you will need an running elastic search instance on your machine.